LondonStageDB/data/README.md

 * `LondonStageFull.json.zip`
 - A serialized array with one **Event** per record.
 * `LondonStageFull.xml.zip`
-- An XML markup file with one item per event.
+- An XML markup file with one item per **Event**.

 ### Documentation
 * `docs/release-notes.md`
     - Summarizes changes made to the database.
 * `docs/schema.png`
-    - Updated entity-relationship diagram
+    - An entity-relationship diagram.

 ### Scripts
 For reproducibility, these scripts document